-The board agreed a new equal opportunity policy today, 8 October 2013
+The board agreed a new equal opportunity policy today, 8 October 2013.
+Our name was updated following our name change in March 2018.

 Equal Opportunity Policy

-Organisation Intersex International (OII) Australia Limited believes diversity and Equal Opportunity deliver advantages to our organisation.
+Intersex Human Rights Australia Ltd (IHRA) believes diversity and Equal Opportunity deliver advantages to our organisation.

 Treating people fairly has a positive impact on members, staff and other stakeholders and enhances our reputation as an organisation and employer.